fatiando/2023-kegs/extended-abstract/README.md

 them with a very specific scope of application.
-These libraries offer software solutions for downloading and caching data from the web, handling and interpolating spatial data, computing normal gravity of reference ellipsoids through analytic solutions, processing potential fields data through frequency-domain filters, forward modelling gravity and magnetic fields of different geometrical bodies and grid harmonic data with equivalent sources.
+These libraries offer software solutions for downloading and caching data from the web, handling and interpolating spatial data, computing normal gravity of reference ellipsoids using analytic solutions, processing potential fields data with frequency-domain filters, forward modelling gravity and magnetic fields of different geometrical bodies and grid harmonic data with equivalent sources.